How to Install Kvm on Ubuntu 18.04

 grep -Eoc '(vmx|svm)' /proc/cpuinfo

-If your CPU support hardware virtualization, thse command will output a number greater than zero, which is the number of the CPU cores.
+If your CPU supports hardware virtualization, the command will output a number greater than zero, which is the number of the CPU cores.
 Otherwise, if the output is

 0 it means that the CPU doesn’t support hardware virtualization.